PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Bit Manipulation/Bitwise Operators.md

 We do not need to convert the integers to the binary form ourselves, when we use the operators(& or |), they will be automatically evaluated.

-Bit-wise operations are quite fast and easy to use, sometimes they reduce the running time of your program heavily, so use bit-wise operations when-ever you can.
+Bit-wise operations are quite fast and easy to use,sometimes they reduce the running time of your program heavily, so use bit-wise operations when-ever you can.
 ```
 ```